-The Grid, a much-hyped AI website builder, is near industry-low in customer satisfaction
+The Grid is near industry-low in customer satisfaction

 Wise Buyer found the customer satisfaction percentage by talking to 1,571 users of website builders.